ansys/pyaedt/doc/source/API/Primitives3DLayout.rst

     # This call returns a Primitives3D object
     primitives = modeler

-    # This call return a Object3d object
+    # This call returns an Object3d object
     my_rect = primitives.create_rectangle([0,0,0],[10,10])

     # Getter and setter